-2 at the peak, whereas a 3% productivity expansion increases the number of suppliers per firm by approximately 5.
-At the same time, Panel (b) suggest that productivity contractions are unable to deliver drops in the number of suppliers.
+Figure 12 reports the results obtained using non-linear local projections in (23).
+Panel (a) shows that following a 1% productivity expansion, the (average) number of suppliers goes up by almost 2 at the peak, whereas a 3% productivity expansion increases the number of suppliers per firm by approximately 5.
+At the same time, Panel (b) suggests that productivity contractions are unable to deliver drops in the number of suppliers.
 The latter suggests that sign effects, documented both in estimation using sectoral data and in the quantitative version of my model, are similarly found in firm-level data.
 Moreover, Panel (e) suggests such sign effects are significant at 1-,2- and 3-year horizons.

-Similarly, Figure 11(c) shows that following monetary easings the (average) number of suppliers per firm rises: by around 1 following a 100bp easing, an and by close to 6 after a 300bp loosening.
+Similarly, Figure 12(c) shows that following monetary easings the (average) number of suppliers per firm rises: by around 1 following a 100bp easing, an and by close to 6 after a 300bp loosening.
 And once again, monetary contractions are unable to generate a drop in the number of suppliers per firm of a comparable magnitude, giving another evidence in favor of sign effects, previously documented for monetary interventions both using estimation with sectoral data, as well as using a quantitative version of my theoretical model.
 Panel (f) confirms that such sign effect is highly significant at the 1-year horizon, precisely where largest effect of monetary easings on the number of suppliers is documented.